Designing Runs in the Family: Young Jupiter Interior Designer Carves Her Path

 For 26-year-old Alexis Cox, interior design wasn't just a career choice – it was practically her destiny.

-"My mom's an interior designer, my dad's a graphic designer, and my brother's a fashion designer,” Cox explained.
+"My mom's an interior designer, my dad's a graphic designer, and my brother's a fashion designer,” Alexis explained.

-Visit her website or Instagram (lexinterior.com, @lexinterior_), and Cox’s aesthetic becomes clear: coastal living.
+Visit her website or Instagram (lexinterior.com, @lexinterior_), and Alexis’s aesthetic becomes clear: Coastal Living.

 Her expertise shines through.
 Ask her about how wallpaper has made a comeback, and soon thoughts of redecorating one’s living room come on strong.